racedisparityaudit/ethnicity-facts-and-figures-manual/source/chart-table-builder-partials/chart-and-table-builders.md

   from that classification.
 - When changes are made to any setting chartbuilder builds a chart object and renders in the chart area using the standard values
-- Save posts an AJAX call to the cms chartbuilder endpoint with a chart object and the current builder settings, both as lumps of json.
+- Save posts an AJAX call to the Publisher's chartbuilder endpoint with a chart object and the current builder settings, both as lumps of json.
 These are stored as json objects in the database.
 - If the builder is reopened it will fill the data text box from the settings.
 It then calls `handleNewData(success)` which builds classifications.
 At the end of the regular success function it uses the rest of the settings object to set up the existing chart.